BLG SINCE 1877: A CONTINUING SUCCESS STORY

-With the new model BLG, Bremen boomed as a seaport and a trade city.
-As of 1888, therefore, BLG also took over the operation of the newly built port „Freihafen I“.
-This was closely followed by Freihafen II, the grain plant, the Freihafen ports in Bremerhaven in 1953, and in the 1960s, Neustädter Hafen was developed in Bremen.
+With the new model BLG, Bremen boomed as a seaport and trade city.
+As of 1888, BLG also took over operation of the newly built port "Freihafen I".
+This was closely followed by Freihafen II, the grain facility, the Freihafen ports in Bremerhaven in 1953, and in the 1960s, Neustädter Hafen was developed in Bremen.

-In the middle of the 1960s, the first containers came across the Atlantic to Europe.
+In the mid-1960s, the first containers came across the Atlantic to Europe.
 In May of 1966, Bremen became the first German container port.
 The containers needed special equipment and ample open spaces, so as a result, construction of the container terminal in Bremerhaven was started in 1968.
-There was enough free space at the river Weser estuary.
-To date, the terminal has grown to five kilometers in length and Bremerhaven is among the top 20 container ports in the world.
+There was plenty of free space on the Weser river estuary.
+To date, the terminal has grown to five kilometers in length and Bremerhaven is one of the world's top 20 container ports.

-As the Japanese automobile industry started its export offensive at the end of the 1970s, BLG was in from the beginning and starting construction of the auto terminal in Bremerhaven.
-With more than two million vehicles per year, Bremerhaven is today one of the largest automobile hubs in the world.
+As the Japanese automobile industry launched its export offensive at the end of the 1970s, BLG was in from the beginning and starting construction of the auto terminal in Bremerhaven.
+Today, Bremerhaven is one of the largest automobile hubs in the world.

-In the 1980s, it became apparent that port cargo handling and warehousing were no longer economically sufficient.
+In the 1980s, it became clear that port cargo handling and warehousing were no longer sufficient as a business model.
 There was increasing competitive pressure and revenue was falling.
-To increase the added value, BLG extended the depth of its services, and so the logistics centers in Bremen and Bremerhaven were born.
+To increase added value, BLG expanded the depth of its services, and that is how the logistics centers in Bremen and Bremerhaven were born.

 The Eastern markets collapsed in the 1990s.
 With globalization, the revenue from transport services was again declining.
 Both of these developments hit BLG's core business.
-Thanks to restructuring with a global strategy in the middle of the 90s, however, BLG gathered new strength.
-The company is a seaport-oriented logistics service provider.
+Thanks to restructuring with a global strategy in the middle of the 1990s, BLG gained new strength.
+The company evolved into an international logistics service provider.

-Today, the BLG Group has a presence in all the world‘s growth markets, with over 100 locations and offices in Europe, America, Africa and Asia.
-We offer our customers in industry and retail fully-integrated logistical system services.
-BLG’s AUTOMOBILE and CONTAINER Divisions are market leaders in Europe.
-The CONTRACT Division is among the leading German providers.
-Around 11,700 BLG employees assume responsibility each day for ensuring the smooth operation of logistics for high-quality products.
-Including all its shareholdings, BLG LOGISTICS currently has about 18,500 employees.
+Today, the BLG Group is represented on all the world's growth markets, with almost 100 locations and offices in Europe, America, Africa and Asia.
+Our AUTOMOBILE and CONTAINER divisions are market leaders in Europe.
+The CONTRACT division is among Germany's leading providers.